cpraveen/numa/float.md

    * There are gaps in $\float$
 1. Very small and very large numbers cannot be represented in $\float$.

-In spite of these limitations, modern computing enough precision in representing real numbers which allows use to obtain useful numerical answers to mathematical equations.
+In spite of these limitations, modern computers have enough precision in representing real numbers which allows us to obtain useful numerical answers to mathematical equations modeling nature.
 +++

 ## Chopping and rounding